The second disorder

 Epinephrine, no other drug, epinephrine

-you give epinephrine in a dose of about 10 micrograms
+Initially, epinephrine is given in a dose of

 very large volumes of IV solution on board,